Rohan-Basnet/sql-data-warehouse-project/README.md

-Markdown
-# 📊 End-to-End Data Warehouse & Analytics Project
+# 📊 Data Warehouse Project

 ## 🚀 Project Overview
 This project demonstrates a professional end-to-end data warehousing solution.
 It focuses on the integration of fragmented data from **ERP** and **CRM** systems, transforming raw CSV files into a centralized, business-ready **Star Schema** to drive actionable insights.